kendru/learn-cljs/content/section-2/lesson-10-making-choices.md

 ### Quick Review

-- Using `cond` to write some code that will evaluate to `:pos` when a given number is positive, `:neg` when it is negative, and `:zero` when it is exactly zero
+- Use `cond` to write some code that will evaluate to `:pos` when a given number is positive, `:neg` when it is negative, and `:zero` when it is exactly zero
 - Write code that will do the same thing using `condp`

 ## Summary